pnxtech/hydra-synchron-svcs/documentation/README.md

 }
 ```

-Here's an example of the message that would be queued for the `some-other-svcs` microservice, every 15 hours.
+Here's an example of the message that would be sent / queued for the `some-other-svcs` microservice, every 15 hours.

 ```javascript